kanishik0011/medrxplus/README.md

 ## 🎯 Project Overview

-**Medrax** is a comprehensive pharmacy delivery platform that revolutionizes how people access medicines and healthcare products.
+**Medrx** is a comprehensive pharmacy delivery platform that revolutionizes how people access medicines and healthcare products.
 Built with modern full-stack technology, it provides secure medicine ordering, prescription verification, and reliable home delivery services.

 ### 🏥 **Inspired by Apollo Pharmacy, Enhanced for the Future**